Ithaca College Jewish Studies Program Hosts Lecture and Film Screening on Nazi Propaganda

 His presentation is part of the annual Distinguished Lecture on the Holocaust series at the college and is supported by the Golberstein Jewish Studies Program Fund.
 For more information, contact Rebecca Lesses, coordinator of the Jewish studies program, at (607) 274-3556 or firstname.lastname@example.org.

-Originally published in Media Relations: Ithaca College Jewish Studies Program Hosts Lecture and Film Screening on Nazi Propaganda.
+Originally published in IC News: Ithaca College Jewish Studies Program Hosts Lecture and Film Screening on Nazi Propaganda.